 This species was previously reported from the Pacific lowlands in the departments of Chocó and Valle del Cauca, and from a single locality in the department of Cordoba, in northwestern Colombia.
 However this has found to be in error.
 It is easily confused with Bolitoglossa biseriata, and recent research has restricted B. silverstonei to the type locality located in Quebrada Bochoramá in the Municipality of Quibdó, Chocó Department, at 400 m asl (Brame and Wake 1972, Acosta-Galvis 2007, A. Rymel Acosta Galvis pers. comm.
 February 2017).

 Habitat and Ecology

-The major threats are habitat loss due to agricultural development (including planting of illegal crops), logging, and human settlement, and pollution resulting from the spraying of illegal crops.
+The region where the holotype was found is affected by habitat loss due to agricultural development (including planting of illegal crops), logging, mining activities for gold, human settlements, and pollution resulting from the spraying of illegal crops.

 Red List Status